Omaro-IB/remotetv-fullstack-project/README.md

 ### Setup
  - [X] Easy way to specify single and series folder for scanner to search
  - [ ] Create an "installer" for Windows (.bat script), Linux (.sh), and Mac (also .sh) with clear and short steps
+ - [ ] Create a launch script for easy use that also synchronizes port numbers to avoid hard-coding

 ### Extra Stuff
  - [ ] Under Info - more button that redirects to /info page with troubleshooting and FAQ